 The holidays are a time for giving, but it’s a hard lesson to teach kids who are eagerly awaiting a stash of presents.
 Not everyone has the money or resources to volunteer or make charitable contributions.
 Even if you do, it’s hard to find volunteer spots that are appropriate for younger kids, and it’s even harder to engage kids in a cash donation.
 Here are five simple ideas for low-cost things you can do as a family to spread the holiday cheer and teach your kids the meaning of the season.
+Plus discover books to encourage kindness for all ages.

 - Make ornaments or gifts for a local senior center or hospital.
 Be sure to call first and make arrangements and don’t forget to ask about restrictions they may have around materials (food items, glitter, etc.).